pepstock-org/Charba-Wiki/docs/GettingStarted.md

 ## Java script resources

-**Charba** is injecting java script resources, in order to have a self-consistent package without any dependencies with other configuration (for instance into HTML page of application).
+**Charba** is injecting java script resources, in order to have a self-consistent package without any dependencies with other configuration (for instance in the HTML page of application).

 Injecting java script resources, the application could be pretty big, mainly due to [Chart.JS](http://www.chartjs.org/) minified file that is more than 200 KB of size.